Minnesota Group Health Insurance & Employee Benefits Plans

 • Ventilator-dependent services

-One increasingly popular option for large employers is self-funding.
-Some large businesses choose self-funding rather than insurance to customize their program and save money.
-However, it’s helpful for Minnesota companies to be aware that if their health insurance coverage is entirely self-funded, it is not required to comply with the list of mandated benefits above (but must provide the ACA essential minimum services.)
+One increasingly popular way for large employers to save money and gain flexibility is self-funding.
+This option allows businesses to customize their program according to their needs.
+Nevertheless, it’s helpful for Minnesota companies to be aware that if their health insurance coverage is entirely self-funded, it is not required to comply with the list of mandated benefits above (but must provide the ACA essential minimum services.)

-Employers that choose self-funding often do so for financial reasons, preferring to accept the risk of higher payments over the specific costs associated with traditional insurance coverage.
-Instead of paying upfront, a self-funded company can hold on to the funds it expects to pay out for claims.
+Employers that choose self-funding often do so for financial reasons, preferring the flexibility of managing payments over the specific costs associated with traditional insurance coverage.
+Instead of paying upfront, a self-funded company can hold onto the funds it expects to pay out for claims, allowing these funds to generate interest or be used elsewhere in the business until needed.

-Still, most self-funding companies choose to have their claims administered by a third party.
-That offers access to the expertise needed to review and manage the claims properly but doesn’t require advance payment.
+Yet, most self-funding companies opt to have their claims administered by a third party.
+This strategy provides access to the necessary expertise for reviewing and managing claims properly without requiring advance payment.
 Your Taylor Benefits Insurance specialist is available to discuss the pros and cons of self-funding with your business.

 Minnesota Small Business Health Insurance Plans

-As an option, small businesses not offering health insurance can assist with their employees’ healthcare costs by creating a Qualified Small Employer Health Reimbursement Arrangement.
-Small business health insurance allows employers to contribute non-taxed money to an employee’s expenses, including premiums and copayments, as flexible spending accounts.
+As an alternative, small businesses not offering health insurance can assist with their employees’ healthcare costs by creating a Qualified Small Employer Health Reimbursement Arrangement.
+This approach allows employers to contribute non-taxed money to an employee’s expenses, including premiums and copayments, offering flexibility akin to flexible spending accounts.

 Minnesota Employee Benefit Plans and Employee Benefit Packages

 We can help your Minnesota business attract and retain employees by providing them with the best health insurance coverage and benefits at the lowest possible premiums and rates.
-We will also perform yearly audits to ensure that your coverage plan continues to meet the standards of the Affordable Care Act.
-It’s important to obey all local, state, and federal laws to avoid government penalties and maintain eligibility for potential tax breaks.
+We will also perform yearly audits to ensure that your coverage plan continues to meet the standards of the Affordable Care Act and medicare requirements.
+It’s important to obey all local, state, and federal laws to avoid government penalties and maintain eligibility for potential tax breaks and grants.

 Group Health and Employee Benefits Package Options